 Round Forms: Circle, Semicircle, Circular Sector, Circular Segment, Circular Layer, Round Corner, Annulus, Annulus Sector, Curved Rectangle, Ellipse, Elliptical Segment, Elliptical Sector, Stadium, Digon, Spherical Triangle, Spiral, Log.
 Spiral, Reuleaux Triangle, Cycloid, Astroid, Hypocycloid, Cardioid, Epicycloid, Parabolic Segment, Arbelos, Salinon, Lune, Three Circles, Oval, Lemniscate, Squircle

 Platonic Solids: Tetrahedron, Cube, Octahedron, Dodecahedron, Icosahedron

-Archimedean Solids: Truncated Tetrahedron, Cuboctahedron, Truncated Cube, Truncated Octahedron, Rhombicuboctahedron, Icosidodecahedron, Truncated Dodecahedron, Truncated Icosahedron
+Archimedean Solids: Truncated Tetrahedron, Cuboctahedron, Truncated Cube, Truncated Octahedron, Rhombicuboctahedron, Icosidodecahedron, Truncated Dodecahedron, Truncated Icosahedron, Snub Cube